Ph.D. in Cognitive, Developmental, or Social Psychology

 In addition to their individual research programs, faculty and graduate students from all areas meet and collaborate around topics of special interest.
 Some of these interest areas are formalized as regularly meeting research groups (click on hyperlinks for more information where applicable), and others are less structured or simply represent “hubs” of overlapping interests.
 Please check back as more research groups are added!

 The experimental psychology programs host a “brown-bag” lecture series that is open to the public, but attended primarily by Psychology faculty and graduate students.
 Faculty, post-doctoral, and graduate-student speakers come from not just our department, but also from nearby programs such as Duke, Wake Forest, UNC Chapel Hill, NC State, UNC Charlotte, Salem College, and Davidson College.
 All talks are scheduled for Fridays at 3:30 pm, unless otherwise noted.
-To receive regular announcements about the brown bags, contact Dr. Levi Baker.
-Access the schedule for Fall 2017 here.
+Access the schedule here.